Omena0/TrackPack/README.md

 <...SKIPPED...>
 ```

-However, a normal player would not check the log, let alone figuring out the exploit behind this error message.
+However, a normal player would not check the log, let alone figure out this exploit.

-But without this error message, NikOverflow would not know something's up, and I would not have investigated `cytooxien.net`.
+But without this error message, NikOverflow would not have noticed anything suspicious, and I would not have investigated `cytooxien.net`.
 So yeah...
-Thanks for the error message. >3
+Thanks for the error message! >3

-## Possible fix
+## Possible Fix

 Each account should have its own cache folder.
-This would prevent the server from gaining meaningful information about a player.
+This would prevent servers from gaining meaningful information about a player.